azat-co/you-dont-know-node/README.md

 This is achieved via a read operation.

-Input typically comes from the keyboard used to started the process.
+Input typically comes from the keyboard used to start the process.

 ---